Full Time: Sales and Operations Coordinator, Corporate Sponsorship

 The Corporate Sponsorship Sales and Operations Coordinator is the key administrative support person for the Corporate Sponsorship sales team and plays a central and critical role for the functioning of the CS Operations group which includes the Director of Corporate Sponsorship Operations and Media Strategy, the Activation Manager and the Traffic Manager.
 This person will work directly under and receive operations training from the Activation Manager, Corporate Sponsorship.

 One of our core values at KQED is that we are better together, and that we commit to learning, growth, and holding ourselves accountable.
 We value the contributions of marginalized people in society — including Black, Indigenous, and all people of color, people with disabilities, and LGBTQIA+ people — and we believe that these communities must be centered in the work we do, and we strongly encourage members of these communities to apply.

 This role will work hybrid between working in KQED's newly renovated headquarters and working remotely.
-KQED requires employees to be fully vaccinated against COVID-19, or to provide documentation of a need for exemption.
+KQED requires employees to be fully vaccinated against COVID-19.

 Key job duties include:

 Learn and support all of the radio underwriting credit approval process and local sales teams through editing, shepherding and placement.
 Achieve 100% sign off from KQED radio underwriting group prior to underwriting credits airing on KQED radio.
 Ensure on air announcements meet FCC and KQED guidelines through use of research, legal department resources and editing of credits.
 Time all radio copy to keep it within allotted time.
 Explain FCC and KQED guidelines as needed to Local Marketing Directors.

 Learn how to build spot schedules in Strata, pulling inventory, checking avails, FM air checks, providing digital ad screenshots, radio on-air times and maintaining a radio copy archive to track legal precedents over time.